-Rewards: Headteacher award, stickers, positive praise, certificates, house points
+Rewards: Headteacher awards (for reaching the top of the ladder), stickers, positive praise, class stars, certificates, house points

-Sanctions: warnings, time out, incident slips, exit forms, behaviour plan/pastoral support plan if there are 3 exit forms in a half term, exclusion
+Sanctions: warnings, time out, exit forms, behaviour plan/pastoral support plan if there are 3 exit forms in a half term, exclusion

-Exclusion: Exclusion from school is regarded as a last resort and will be avoided as far as possible.
+Exclusion: exclusion from school is regarded as a last resort and will be avoided as far as possible.
 It may be used in response to a single extreme incident or after a long series of serious misdemeanours.
-LEA guidance will be followed in such cases including writing a behaviour management plan for any pupil at risk of exclusion.
-Parents will be informed and involved in the preparation of the plan.
+Local Authority guidance will be followed in such cases including writing a behaviour management plan, with the involvement of parents, for any pupil at risk of exclusion.
 If exclusion becomes necessary the statutory exclusion procedures will be followed and parents will be informed of their right of appeal.
-The school has adopted the Cambridgeshire County Council Guidance on Exclusion 2014 (see appendices).
-We refer to this guidance in any decision to exclude a child from school Searching pupils - School staff may search pupils with their permission for any item that is banned by the school rules.
+The school has adopted the Cambridgeshire County Council Guidance on Exclusion 2014 (see appendices) and refers to this guidance in any decision to exclude a child from school

+Searching pupils: School staff may search pupils with their permission for any item that is banned by the school rules.
 The Headteacher, and staff authorised by the Headteacher, have the power to search pupils or their possessions, without consent, where they suspect the pupil has weapons, alcohol, illegal drugs and stolen items.
 The school will not normally conduct a 'without consent search' but will contact the child's parents instead.
-The use of this power will therefore be an absolute last resort.

-Use of reasonable force - All school staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
-The headteacher should be informed of any incident that has led to the use of these powers, which will be recorded.
+Use of reasonable force: All school staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
+The headteacher is informed of any incident that has led to the use of these powers, which will be recorded in the Physical Intervention Book (Blue Book).
+See Safeguarding policy.
 Anti bullying: the school does not tolerate bullying of any kind.
 We do everything in our power to ensure all children attend school free from fear.
 Refer to Anti-bullying policy.